 Update: This story has been updated to note the change in date of the public hearing, which was originally scheduled for Aug.
 30. The public hearing will be held at a later date due to a discrepancy between the architectural plans and the rezoning report.

 Phase 2 of the Concord Metrotown development is is up for council review.

-The rezoning for the west side of Metropolis at Metrotown seeks to build five towers in total over three phases.
+The rezoning for a portion of Metropolis at Metrotown seeks to build five towers in total over three phases.

 It would replace select parking lots along Kingsway, as well as the old Sears department store.

 The plan was scheduled to go to a public hearing at the end of this month, however due to a discrepancy between the architectural plans and the rezoning report, the hearing is postponed to a later date.
 That date has not yet been announced.

 How tall are the towers?

 The first phase (2A) up for development includes two highrise strata buildings at 40 and 49 storeys (139.7 metres/458.33 feet and 166.32m/545.67ft.) above podiums of non-market rental units and commercial space.